Despite 23 world tours notched up since their humble beginnings in 1973, front-men Brian Johnson and Angus Young show no signs of slowing down.

 - The remaining members didn’t take long to decide on ex-Geordie singer Brian Johnson as replacement.
 Angus Young later recalled, “I remember Bon telling me the story of when he saw Brian singing.”
 He says about that night, “There’s this guy up there screaming at the top of his lungs and then the next thing you know he hits the deck.
 He’s on the floor, rolling around and screaming.
 I thought it was great, and then to top it off—you couldn’t get a better encore—they came in and wheeled the guy off!”
 Later that night, Brian would be diagnosed with appendicitis, which was the cause of his writhing around on stage.

-- Sadly, founding member Malcolm Young had to bow out of the band last year after losing a long-running battle with dementia.
+- Sadly, founding member Malcolm Young had to bow out of the band in 2014 after losing a long-running battle with dementia.
 He knew it was time to retire when he had to rehearse songs he had played for 30 years everyday before doing a show, just so he could remember them.
 Lead guitarist Angus Young first noticed there was something wrong with his brother during their Black Ice World Tour seven years ago when he really struggled with his worsening condition.

 - AC/DC has sold nearly 71 million albums in the U.S. alone, making AC/DC one of the five top-selling bands in American music history.
 They have sold more than 200 million worldwide.
 One of the group’s best-loved works, Back In Black, has achieved RIAA ‘Double Diamond’ status, for sales in excess of 22 million copies in the United States, and is America’s fifth largest-selling album ever.